phtaylor/GLSL-parser/README.md

 ### Prerequisites

-*Install Node.Js if you have not already.
+* Install Node.Js if you have not already.
-*Install webpack Version 4.3.2 npm install --save-dev webpack@4.3.2
+* nstall webpack Version 4.3.2

+npm install --save-dev webpack@4.3.2

 ### Installing